DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Applications

 \subsection{Inverse Design}

 The next application we present is ``Dress'', an inverse design example that aims to optimize cloth material parameters in a dress so that its dynamic motion can satisfy certain design intents.
-Specifically, we consider a pirouetting ballet dancer wearing a dress with material parameters to be optimized so that after the dress spins, the apex angle of the cone-like dress agrees with a desired value (50 degrees in our experiment).
-We define the loss function as the difference between the hemline height corresponding to the desired apex angle and the estimated apex angle from points on the hemline of the dress at the last frame of the simulation.
-We report the optimization results from L-BFGS-B and two ES baselines in Table~\ref{tab:app} and visualize the simulation results before and after optimization in Fig.~\ref{fig:dress}.
-We notice a speedup of 15x (measured by the number of timesteps) from L-BFGS-B over ES with better optimized results.
+Specifically, we optimize the material parameters of a twirl dress so that after the dress spins, the apex angle of the cone-like dress agrees with the target value (100 degrees in our experiment).
+We define the loss function as the difference between the hemline height corresponding to the target apex angle and the estimated apex angle from points on the hemline of the dress at the last frame of the simulation.
+We report the optimization results from L-BFGS-B and two ES baselines in Table~\ref{tab:appLoss} and visualize the simulation results before and after optimization in Fig.~\ref{fig:teaser}.
+Similar to the previous tasks, we notice that L-BFGS-B achieves better optimized results using fewer time steps.